polimi-ispl/jpeg-ai-antifor/data_compression/README.md

 ## Usage
 Both scripts require the same arguments:
-- `--input_dir`: the directory containing the images to compress;
+- `--input_path`: the directory containing the images to compress;
-- `--output_dir`: the directory where the compressed images will be saved;
+- `--output_path`: the directory where the compressed images will be saved;

 For the `jpegai_compress_directory.py` script, you also need to specify the path to the JPEG AI Reference software using the `JPEG_AI_PATH` parameter in `utils/params.py`, and the path to the JPEG AI models location using the `--models_dir_name` argument.